hwayne/learntla-v2/docs/beginner/temporal-logic.rst

 .. spec:: threads/strong_fairness_1/threads.tla
   :fails:

-When in ``AwaitLock``, each thread can only get the lock if ``lock := Null``.
+When in ``GetLock``, each thread can only get the lock if ``lock = NULL``.
 So it's only *intermittently* able to progress.
 Since every thread with the lock is gauranteed to release it, it's *always intermittently* able to progress.
 In weak fairness, if we have five threads, we can't guarantee that all five threads will eventually get the lock; one could get starved out.

 .. figure:: graphs/strong_fairness.gv.png